 - Developer APIs.
 From API client libraries to Android and iOS SDKs, Stripe has comprehensive developer features for integrations built from the ground up.

-- POS hardware.
-StripeTerminal offers a choice between two pre-certified Stripe card readers with the freedom to build your own point-of-sale software solution.
+- Point-of-sale (POS) hardware.
+StripeTerminal offers a choice between two pre-certified Stripe card readers with the freedom to build your own POS software solution.

 Stripe offers an impressive range of processing features:

 - Payment options.
 Stripe supported payment methods include ACH credit and debit transfers, Alipay, WeChat Pay, digital wallet payments and all major credit and debit cards.

 - 135 currencies supported.
 Display prices and process transactions in over 135 currencies.

 - Mobile payments.
 Whether you prefer to process through a mobile website or use an iOS or Android app, Stripe's mobile SDKs help you get up and running with only a few lines of code.

 - Stripe Radar.
 Stripe Radar algorithms help you identify and prevent fraud using Dynamic 3D Secure technology.